 It’s common sense — well-balanced soils grow strong healthy plants that taste great.
 Try an organic orange or vine-ripened tomato for a sweet and juicy flavour treat.and it 40 % better for you.

 3. Organic production reduces health risks.

 Many EPA-approved pesticides were registered long before extensive research linked these chemicals to cancer and other diseases.
-Now, the EPA considers 60% of all herbicides (weed killers), 90% of all fungicides (mold killers), and 30% of all insecticides (insect killers) as potentially cancer causing.
+Now, the EPA considers 60% of all herbicides (weed killers), 90% of all fungicides (mould killers), and 30% of all insecticides (insect killers) as potentially cancer-causing.
 Organic farming keeps harmful chemicals and pesticides out of the food we eat and beverages we drink.
 It also prohibits the use of antibiotics in animal feed, which are routinely used in conventional farming and is known to create dangerous antibiotic-resistant pathogens.
 Organic farms also benefit the farm workers who have high exposure to chemicals and synthetic pesticides.

 4. Organic farms respect our water sources.

 The elimination of polluting chemicals and nitrogen leaching, done in combination with soil building, protects and conserves water resources.
 Organic farming reduces toxic farming runoff and pollutants that contaminate our water, soil and air.